MAZE: Data-Free Model Stealing Attack Using Zeroth-Order Gradient Estimation: Experimental Evaluation

 \subsection{Setup: Dataset and Architecture}

-We evaluate our attack by performing model stealing using MAZE to replicate the functionality of Convolutional Neural Networks (CNNs) trained to perform classification tasks on various image datasets.
-Table ~\ref{table:datasets} lists the model architectures and datasets that we use as the target model $T$.
-FashionMNIST~\cite{fashion} is a classification problem involving $28\times28$ grayscale images while the remaining datasets use $32\times32$ RGB images.
-FashionMNIST, SVHN~\cite{svhn}, and CIFAR-10~\cite{cifar} have 10 classes while GTSRB~\cite{gtsrb} has $43$.
-With the exception of CIFAR-10, all the target models are trained for 50 epochs with Adam optimizer with a learning rate of $0.001$.
-We train the CIFAR-10 target model for 200 epochs using SGD optimizer and cosine annealing with an initial learning rate of $0.1$.
-We assume no knowledge of the target model and use a randomly initialized 22-layer Wide Residual Network~\cite{wresnet} model as the clone model for all the datasets.
+We perform our evaluations by attacking DNN models that are trained on various image-classification tasks.
+The datasets and target model accuracies used in our experiments are mentioned in Table~\ref{table:results}.
+We use a LeNet for the FashionMNIST and ResNet-20 for the other datasets as the target model.
+Our attack assumes no knowledge of the target model and uses a randomly initialized 22-layer WideResNet~\cite{wresnet} as the clone model for all the datasets.
 In general, any sufficiently complex DNN can be used as the clone model.
-We use {\em Stochastic Gradient Descent (SGD)} to train our clone model with an initial learning rate of $0.1$.
+We use an SGD optimizer with an initial learning rate of $0.1$ to train our clone model.
 For $G$, we use a generative model with 3 convolutional layers.
 Each convolutional layer in $G$ is followed by a batchnorm layer and the activations are upsampled to ensure that the outputs generated by $G$ are of the correct dimensionality corresponding to the dataset being attacked.
 We use an SGD optimizer with an initial learning rate of $0.0001$ to train $G$.
 The learning rates for both the clone and generator models are decayed using cosine annealing.